Ivory Coast’s ex-president to return 10 years after arrest

 It’s been more than a decade since his arrest inside an underground bunker at the presidential residence, much of it spent awaiting trial at The Hague on crimes against humanity charges.

 Now after his acquittal on all charges was upheld, Gbagbo’s scheduled return to Ivory Coast on Thursday is galvanizing his supporters who long felt his prosecution was politically motivated.
-Gbagbo also appears to be receiving a cautious welcome from Assane Ouattara, his political rival who ultimately won the contested election and has been president ever since.
+Gbagbo also appears to be receiving a cautious welcome from Alassane Ouattara, his political rival who ultimately won the contested election and has been president ever since.

 Some observers say Gbagbo’s plans for a triumphant homecoming will further test the country’s political stability less than a year after the incumbent sparked controversy by seeking a term in office.